-If 'job id' is DRMAA JOB IDS SESSION ALL, then a call on an empty session implementation should explicitly synchronize this call with any other job submission call or control call that changes the number of remote jobs.
+Start, stop, restart, or kill the job identified by 'job id'.
+If 'job id' is DRMAA JOB IDS SESSION ALL, then this routine acts on all jobs \submitted\ during this DRMAA session, at the moment it is called.
+To avoid thread races in multithreaded application the user of DRMAA implementation should explicitly synchronize this call with any other job submission call or control call that changes the number of remote jobs...